oliversalzburg/iac-aws-bootstrap/README.md

 Terraform remote state backend on AWS, using discovery-resistant naming patterns and ephemeral local states.

+> [!CAUTION]
+> **Extremely opinionated solution ahead!**

 - State store and lock table in home region.
-- State is encrypted with multi-region KMS key.
+- State store and lock table are encrypted with multi-region KMS key.
-- State and key are replicated to secondary region.
+- State _and_ keys are replicated to secondary region.
 Key is additionally replicated to a "keystore region".
 - State and replica have distinct log buckets in their respective regions.
 - State version history and log history are maintained through lifecycle management.